jeremy-7007/Calendra/README.md

 **Private group:** We created a small group with initially only one person as the sole member and moderator of the group.
 Other people request to join the group, and the moderator can accept and decline some requests(working).
 Non-followers cannot see the events of the group(working).
 The moderator then gives another member the moderator role, and can kick another member from the group(working).
 The moderator can also quit their moderator role in the moderate screen, or simply unfollow the group(working).
 (Corner case: If there is only one moderator left for the group, the moderator cannot quit their role or unfollow the group)

 **Public group:** Everyone can follow and unfollow as they like(except for the last moderator), and all the events are public.

+We also tested the app with slow internet connections.
+All functions still work as intended.
+However, offline support may be needed in the future.